marvinscham/disenchanter/README.md

 ### Tokens, Capsules and Key Fragments

-This will turn tokens to champion shards, open those and other keyless capsules and also combine key fragments to keys.
+This will turn tokens to champion shards, open those and other keyless capsules and also combine key fragments to keys (dry run).

 ```
-ruby disenchanter.rb -ck -e essence
+ruby disenchanter.rb -dck -e essence
 ```

 ### Champion Shards by Mastery Threshold